Transportation in Seoul: Airports

 There are two airports that serve Seoul.
 Gimpo International Airport, formerly in Gimpo but annexed to Seoul in 1963, was the only airport for Seoul from its original construction during the Korean War.
 Multiple airports were built in and around Seoul immediately before, during, and after the war.
 The most famous was on Yeouido, which once served as the country's gateway to the world.

 Upon opening in March 2001, Incheon International Airport on Yeongjong island in Incheon changed the role of Gimpo Airport significantly.
 Incheon is now responsible for almost all international flights.
 Following the opening of Incheon, Gimpo started only serving domestic flights, but has since started opening limited routes to major East Asian cities, such as Tokyo (Haneda Airport), Osaka (Kansai International Airport), Beijing (Beijing-Capital Airport), Shanghai (Shanghai–Hongqiao Airport), Taipei (Taipei–Songshan Airport).

 Meanwhile, Incheon International Airport has become, along with Hong Kong and Singapore, a major transportation centre for East Asia.
 Following its opening in 2001, the airport opened a 3rd runway as well as a concourse extension in 2008, as well as Terminal 2 in 2018, with additional expansions currently under construction.
 Incheon International Airport has also frequently been voted amongst the best airports in the world, by Skytrax and Airports Council International.

 Incheon and Gimpo are linked to Seoul and the rest of the country by highways, as well as urban rail service.
 The Incheon International Airport Railroad (or AREX, and styled as A'REX) station is located in the Transport Centre adjacent to the main terminal building provides urban rail services to Gimpo Airport and Seoul.
 In addition, the Incheon Airport Maglev also operates from the airport.
-As for Gimpo Airport, besides the AREX line, it is also connected to the Seoul Metropolitan Subway, as Gimpo Airport Station offers services on Line 5, Line 9 and the Gimpo Goldline.
+As for Gimpo Airport, besides the AREX line, it is also connected to the Seoul Metropolitan Subway, as Gimpo Airport station offers services on Line 5, Line 9, Gimpo Goldline and the Seohae Line.